najro/PreviewTool/README.md

 ![Preview of tool](/Preview/Sample/ToolSample.jpg "Preview of tool")

+> **Note:** The **Preview tool** is just implemented as a POC and is not production ready.
+Should only be used as input for a new implementation integrated in already existing system

 **Preview Tool for figures** is a POC windows form to illustrate how to render Highcharts files locally within a windows form.